sarbull/javascript-questions/README.md

 # javascript
 ## questions
-1. What is Javascript?
+1. What is JavaScript?
-2. What is Javascript Hoisting?
+2. What is JavaScript Hoisting?
-3. What is Javascript Closure?
+3. What is JavaScript Closure?
 Give an example and explain what you can achieve by writing closures.
-4. Is Javascript multi-thread?
+4. Is JavaScript multi-thread?
 Please explain.
 5. What are Web Workers?
 Give an example on how they can be used.
 6. What is a Websocket?
 Give an example for a problem that it can solve.
-7. Is Javascript a typed language?
+7. Is JavaScript a typed language?
-8. What is the Javascript Prototype mechanism?
+8. What is the JavaScript Prototype mechanism?
 Give an example on how it can be used.
-9. What is the difference between '==' and '===' in javascript?
+9. What is the difference between '==' and '===' in JavaScript?
-10. Implement an `add` function using closure(e.g. `add(1)(2)`).
+10. What is an arrow function, what is the most specific thing to say about it?
-11. What is an arrow function, what is the most specific thing to say about it?
+11. What default data types does the plain JavaScript have?
-12. What default data types does the plain Javascript have?
+12. Name two programming paradigms important for JavaScript?
-13. Name two programming paradigms important for JavaScript?
+13. What is a pure function?
-14. What is a pure function?
+14. What are the pros and cons of functional programming vs object-oriented programming?
-15. What are the pros and cons of functional programming vs object-oriented programming?
+15. What does “favor object composition over class inheritance” mean?
-16. What does “favor object composition over class inheritance” mean?
+16. What are the pros and cons of monolithic vs microservice architectures?
-17. What are the pros and cons of monolithic vs microservice architectures?
+17. What is asynchronous programming, and why is it important in JavaScript?
-18. What is asynchronous programming, and why is it important in JavaScript?
+18. What is a Promise in JavaScript?
-19. What is a Promise in Javascript?
+19. What is a lambda function in JavaScript?
-20. What is a lambda function in Javascript?
+20. How can you create modules in JavaScript?

 ## exercises
 1. What is being console.logged in the console?